-Yes, dogs are permitted inside many Home Depot stores, but pet access depends on individual store policies.
+Yes, many Home Depot stores allow dogs inside, but approval depends on individual store policies and specific conditions.

 Let's break it down.